Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Conclusions

 \hrulefill

-\subsection{Author contributions and funding}
+\subsection{Author Contributions and Funding}

 T.F.
-Eisenmann designed the study, implemented and carried out the human experiments, wrote the preregistration, preprocessed the data, wrote parts of the paper (mostly Method), and provided edits and comments.
+Eisenmann designed the study, implemented and carried out the human experiments, wrote the preregistration, preprocessed the data, wrote the paper, and provided major edits.
 A. Karjus designed the study, analyzed the data, carried out the LLM experiments, designed the figures, and wrote the paper.
 M. Canet Sola contributed to designing the study, created the stimuli, gathered the expert participants, wrote parts of the paper (mostly Method), produced the online dashboard, and co-designed the conceptual figure.
 L. Brinkmann designed the experimental infrastructure and co-designed the conceptual figure.
 B.I.
 Supriyatno implemented and monitored the text-to-image inference backend and set up the database.
 I. Rahwan commented on the framing of the manuscript and on the figures. \\ A.K. and M.C.S were supported during the initial research process by the CUDAN ERA Chair project for Cultural Data Analytics, funded through the European Union Horizon 2020 research and innovation program (Project No. 810961).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.